A Correlation Between the Final Separation and Mass Ratio from Common Envelope Simulations: CEE simulations

 \subsection{Results}

 In Fig.~\ref{fig:sep_unb}, we show the instantaneous separation ($r$) between the companion and the core as a function of time, as well as the semi-major axis~($a$), given by:

 where $v$ is the relative speed between the core and the companion, and $M = M_{\text{1,c}} + M_{\text{2}}$.
 At early times, the system is in the plunge-in phase of CEE, characterized by a rapid decrease in orbital separation.
-During the plunge, the orbit can be open ($a<0$).
+During the plunge, the relative orbit between the core and companion can have $a<0$.
 After that, the system transitions into the spiral-in phase in which $a$ remains roughly constant.
 In Table~\ref{tab:our_simulations}, we list the final separations~(semi-major axis) for the end of the plunge-in~($a_{\rm f}$) for our simulations.
 For the cases in which $a$ increases before decreasing, we considered the end of the plunge the moment right after it stops increasing.
 For the cases in which $a$ never increases, we consider the moment in which $|\dot{a}P/a|=0.001$.

-For the $1~\text{M}_\odot$ case, the value of $a$ stalls after end of the plunge phase and not more decay is seen.
-For the $2~\text{M}_\odot$ case, the separation still slowly decreases, but a significantly slower rate.
+For the $1~\text{M}_\odot$ case, the value of $a$ stalls after end of the plunge phase and no more decay is seen.
+For the $2~\text{M}_\odot$ case, the separation still slowly decreases, but at a significantly slower rate.
 For instance, for the corotation cases, the decay at the first year after the end of the plunge phase is $\sim$ 0.23, 0.17, and 0.12 $\text{R}_\odot$ for q=0.25, 0.5, and 0.75, respectively.
 Fig.~\ref{fig:sep_unb} shows the linear fit between the mass ratio~($q$) and the fitted $a_{\rm f}$~($a_{\rm f,fit}$) normalized by the giant radius~($R_1$) for each set of primary masses.
 The best linear fit for the $1~\text{M}_\odot$ set (with corotation) is:

 for the $2~\text{M}_\odot$ (with corotation) set is:

 and for the $2~\text{M}_\odot$ (no corotation) set is:

 where $\text{R}^2$ is the coefficient of determination.